EgoAleSum/SMHelper/README.md

 Collection of JavaScript utilities

+This module is written in TypeScript and transpiled to JavaScript.
+All typings are available alongside the code.

 This code is licensed under the terms of the MIT license (see LICENSE.md).

+## Full documentation

+Full documentation is available on [GitHub pages](https://italypaleale.github.io/SMHelper/).

 ## Add to your project